IsolationKernel/.github/profile/README.md

 * improving the efficacy & efficiency of t-SNE [15], and
 * inspiring a new data dependent kernel as the key in building a persistence diagram which is robust to noise and varied densities in Topological data analysis [20].

-### [**Breaking news**] Isolation Kernel has just been shown to be the only measure that can find the exact nearest neighbor of a query in high dimensions----addressing a longstanding open problem in the study of curse of dimensionality [26].
+### [**Breaking news**] Isolation Kernel is the only measure that can find the exact nearest neighbor of a query in high dimensions----addressing a longstanding open problem in the study of curse of dimensionality [26].

 In 2020, Isolation Distributional Kernel or IDK is introduced to measure the similarity of two distributions [6], based on the framework of kernel mean embedding [8].
 The first application of IDK is a kernel-based point anomaly detector that needs no learning, unlike OCSVM [9].
 Through IDK point anomaly detector, Isolation Forest is linked to a kernel-based method for the very first time.
 IDK has since been applied to
 * Group anomaly detection [10], graph classification via Isolation Graph Kernel [11], multi-instance learning [12], graph anomaly detection [18].